WebOrigami/docs/src/content/async-tree/interface.md

 title: The AsyncTree interface
 ---

 The `AsyncTree` interface is a simple and flexible way to represent a wide variety of data types as trees.
+It defines an asynchronous dictionary, essentially a minimalist `async` JavaScript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), that can be nested to create trees.

 ## Async trees

-An async tree is a collection of nodes which are key/value dictionaries.
+An async tree is a collection of nodes which are key/value dictionaries, also known as an associative array.

 - You can ask an async tree node for its _keys_.
 - With a key, you can ask a node to give you the corresponding _value_ associated with that key.